zsnyder21/RockRouteRecommender/README.md

 As I mentioned above, there is not a good metric to score this recommendation engine.
 Nonetheless, an example of a recommendation is as follows:

+The input route was
+<a href="https://www.mountainproject.com/route/105874590/separate-reality" target="_blank" rel="noopener noreferrer">Separate Reality</a>,
-The input route was [Separate Reality](https://www.mountainproject.com/route/105874590/separate-reality), a steep roof crack in Yosemite Valley, CA. I am interested in routes similar to this in Edlorado Canyon State Park, CO.
-One of the top recommendations I was given was [Whiplash](https://www.mountainproject.com/route/105751180/whiplash).
+a steep roof crack in Yosemite Valley, CA. I am interested in routes similar to this in Edlorado Canyon State Park, CO.
+One of the top recommendations I was given was
+<a href="https://www.mountainproject.com/route/105751180/whiplash" target="_blank" rel="noopener noreferrer">Whiplash</a>.
 Both of these climbs ascend roof cracks, indicating that the recommendation engine provides sensible, if not quantifiable, results.
 An added bonus of this model is that it is the fastest of the three models to draw predictions from.

 ### Matrix Factorization Recommender
 The Matrix Factorization recommender gets an RMSE of 0.698.
 This model is the slowest of the three models.
 This model is